jfrader/fivem-nui-react-lib/README.md

 # license

-fivem-nui-react-lib - A set of tools to handle NUI events in react
+fivem-nui-react-lib - A set of tools for using FiveM NUI events in React

 Copyright (C) 2021  J Francisco Rader <franciscorader@gmail.com> (kidz)